WildernessLabs/Meadow.CLI/README.md

 ## Install a downloaded pre-release version

-If you want to test one of the automated pre-release builds of the Meadow.CLI tool you have downloaded, you'll need to specific some extra parameters.
+To test an unpublished pre-release builds of the Meadow.CLI tool you have downloaded, you'll need to specify some extra parameters.

 1. Download a pre-release version, typically from an [automated build](https://github.com/WildernessLabs/Meadow.CLI/actions).
 1. Extract the package .nupkg file from the downloaded archive.